MicroPyramid/Django-CRM/README.md

 ```

 #### env variables
 * Then refer to env.md for environment variables and keep those in the .env file in the current folder as your project is in.
-Refer https://github.com/theskumar/python-dotenv
 * add ```127.0.0.1   test.localhost``` to your hosts file ```/etc/hosts``` Then you can use test as company name to register and login

 #### next steps
 ```
 python manage.py migrate